vari24/forks-and-clones-readme-online-web-sp-000/README.md

 create a logged history of your project.
 What's great about open source is that lots of people are creating new repositories all the time and sharing their work.
 You can take your repository and push it to a remote to share it, or you can clone a repository to your local machine from a remote and make a copy on your own system.
-Due to permissions issues you might need to _fork_ a repository before you _clone_ it.
 How do you clone from a remote to your local system and how to do you fork when necessary?

 ## Objectives